Forecast Encompassing Tests for the Expected Shortfall: Conclusion

 \section{Conclusion}

 With the implementation of the third Basel Accords \citep{Basel2016,Basel2017}, risk managers and regulators currently shift attention towards the risk measure Expected Shortfall (ES), which demonstrates the necessity of forecast evaluation and comparison tools for the ES.
 In this paper, we introduce new forecast encompassing tests for the ES, which are based on a joint loss function and an associated joint regression framework for the ES together with the Value at Risk \citep{Fissler2016, Patton2019, DimiBayer2019}.
-We propose three variants of the ES encompassing test, which can be applied to linear but also nonlinear forecast encompassing through a flexible link function.
-The first tests joint encompassing of the VaR and the ES, whereas the second and third consider encompassing of the ES stand-alone.
-As the strict test is potentially subject to model misspecification, we extend the existing asymptotic theory of \cite{Patton2019}, \cite{DimiBayer2019} and \cite{BayerDimi2019} to cases of potential model misspecification with flexible link functions.
-In an extensive simulation study, we demonstrate that the two tests focusing on ES forecasts stand-alone exhibit better size properties than the joint test and the VaR encompassing test of \cite{GiacominiKomunjer2005}.
+We propose three variants of the ES encompassing test, which allow for testing forecast encompassing for flexible parametric forecast combination methods.
+As one test variant is potentially subject to model misspecification, we extend the existing asymptotic theory of \cite{Patton2019}, \cite{DimiBayer2019} and \cite{BayerDimi2019} to cases of potential model misspecification for flexible parametric models.
+Potential future research on extending the setting presented in this paper includes encompassing tests for convex forecast combinations and forecast combinations which theoretically prevent crossings of the VaR and the ES.
+Both approaches require non-standard asymptotic theory for tests on the boundary of the parameter space.

 Tests for forecast encompassing establish a theoretical foundation for forecast combinations of two competing forecasts when both opposing hypotheses of forecast encompassing are rejected.
 This situation corresponds to the case when neither forecast encompasses its competitor.
 Generally, applying forecast combinations can be highly beneficial through the diversification gains stemming from combining different model specifications and underlying information sets.
-This benefit can be particularly pronounced for extreme risk measures such as the ES as the stand-alone models are very sensitive to the very little observations in the tails of the return distributions.
+This benefit can be particularly pronounced for extreme risk measures such as the ES \citep{Taylor2019FCcomb}, as the stand-alone models are very sensitive to the very little observations in the tails of the return distributions.
 Thus, combining forecasts can be seen as a robustification of the forecasts.
+Our application empirically validates this conjecture, especially pronounced for daily returns from the IBM stock.